-Please note the school is has been given approval from the DFE to de-amalgamate into two distinct schools.
-Brays School (Sheldon site) will retain the name of Brays School and the Brays Tile Cross site will form a new school called Leycroft Academy.
-We are working towards a provisional separation date of September 2021.
+Please note the school is has recently de-amalgamated into two distinct schools.
+Brays School (Sheldon site) has retained the name of Brays School and the Brays Tile Cross site has formed a new school called Leycroft Academy.
+The two schools separated as of 1st September 2021.